 Moszna Castle: Curious Facts and Things to Know Before You Go

-Moszna Castle is located in the small village of Moszna in South-Western Poland, in the Opolskie Region.
-The castle is probably the best example of romantic fairy-tale and eclectic architecture in Poland, with its stunning towers, gardens, greenhouses and sumptuous stairways.
+Moszna Castle, located in the small village of Moszna in South-Western Poland, within the Opolskie Region, is probably the best example of romantic fairy-tale and eclectic architecture in Poland, with its stunning towers, gardens, greenhouses and sumptuous stairways.

-Moszna is located between the towns of Prudnik and Krapkowice.
-The first is a modern and rather anonymous town, while the second, located near the border with the Czech Republic, has a beautiful market square in the traditional style of Upper Silesia, the region where it is located.
+Positioned between the towns of Prudnik and Krapkowice, Moszna enjoys a contrasting setting.
+Prudnik, a modern and rather anonymous town, juxtaposes with Krapkowice, which boasts a beautiful market square reflecting the traditional style of Upper Silesia, the region it belongs to, located near the border with the Czech Republic.

-The heart of Moszna Castle is an old Baroque palace from the 17th century, which according to local legend belonged to the Knights Templar.
-Over the years the palace had several owners, mainly Prussian and Silesian noble families, such as the Von Skall.
-One of the owners was Georg Wilhelm von Reisewitz, cousin of Ursula Von Skall and Grand Marshal of the court of Frederich the Great, King of Prussia.
+At its core, Moszna Castle features an old Baroque palace dating back to the 17th century, which according to local legend belonged to the Knights Templar.
+Throughout its history, the palace passed through the hands of various owners, primarily Prussian and Silesian noble families, like the Von Skall family.
+Notably, Georg Wilhelm von Reisewitz, cousin of Ursula Von Skall and Grand Marshal of the court of Frederich the Great, King of Prussia, also owned the castle.

-During WWII Moszna Castle was occupied and damaged by the Red Army.
-After the end of the war it became state property and was transformed into a kind of psychiatric sanatorium.
-After the sanatorium closed in 2013, Moszna Castle was restored and opened to visitors.
-Music and art exhibitions and festivals are also often held here.
+During WWII, Moszna Castle endured occupation and damage by the Red Army.
+After the war, it became state property and was eventually transformed into a psychiatric sanatorium.
+After the sanatorium closed in 2013, the castle was restored and opened to visitors, often hosting music and art exhibitions and festivals.

 Moszna Castle: Things to Do and See

-The visit to Moszna Castle begins with its wonderful gardens.
-From here you can best admire the elegance and refinement of the Palace, with its marvelous towers and stairways that make it look like Cinderella’s castle.
+The visit to Moszna Castle begins with its wonderful gardens, where one can best admire the elegance and refinement of the Palace, reminiscent of a scene from Cinderella’s castle with its marvelous towers and stairways.

-The tree-lined avenue leads to the entrance staircase, in front of which there is a large rectangular fountain.
-The garden is the ideal place for a quiet stroll, perhaps reaching the shores of the lake.
-There is also a famous 2000-year-old pine in the park.
+As you walk along the tree-lined avenue, you’ll find the entrance staircase, which is accompanied by a large rectangular fountain.
+The garden itself provides the perfect setting for a tranquil stroll, and you might consider following the path that leads to the shores of the lake.
+An additional highlight within the park is a famous 2000-year-old pine tree.

-The interiors of Moszna Castle are partially open to visitors.
-Some areas may be undergoing renovations: the castle is slowly returning to its former glory.
-It is possible to visit the banquet halls, some bedrooms, the chapel, the library, the ballroom and the elegant corridors with stairways and wooden furniture.
-But to be honest, the interiors don’t do justice to the fabulous exteriors.
+While the interiors of Moszna Castle are partially open to visitors, it’s essential to note that some areas might be undergoing renovations as the castle is gradually returning to its former glory.
+Among the spaces available for exploration are the banquet halls, several bedrooms, the chapel, the library, the ballroom, and the elegant corridors with beautiful stairways and wooden furniture.
+However, it is fair to say that the interiors do not quite live up to the splendor of the fabulous exteriors.

-There are also more comprehensive tours that include the dungeons, the crypt and some chambers and towers that are generally not accessible for visits.
-But be prepared, because you have to walk for over 1 km and climb over 3000 steps.
+For those seeking a more comprehensive experience, there are extended tours that include visits to the dungeons, the crypt, and some chambers and towers that are not typically accessible to regular visitors.
+However, it’s essential to be prepared as these tours involve walking for over 1 km and climbing over 3000 steps.

 Moszna Castle Tickets